Hanae Utamura, Fate of Love, 18:16, 2024

 19 x 33 x 23 inches

-CC: I know you mentioned the influence Buddhism has had on you.
+CC: I know you have spoken of the influence Buddhism has had on you.
 Zen Buddhism has had a great influence on Contemporary art.
 Is this important in your work?

 HU: I wouldn't call myself a fully practicing Buddhist, but I am definitely influenced by it greatly.
 It's an important aspect of the culture that I inherited.
 I think we can learn a lot from religion, though what I want to address is beyond religion.
 My question is, how can we approach and reinvent our rituals in our own way?
 It’s almost like inventing a new language with ourselves.
 I think there is a great deal that art can also re-imagine this - how can we heal these enormous wounds that we have, and how can we do that collectively?